 It’s still chilly!
 September is the tail end of winter with a hangover of some of the cold weather.
 Temperatures average between 8 and 17 degrees (46 to 63 Fahrenheit).

-There’s usually not many huge rainfalls, but you can expect a little rain on around 9 days of the month.
+There’s usually not many huge rainfalls (last September we had a total of 17.6mm), but you can expect a little rain sprinkled over 16 days of the month.

 Check the upcoming Melbourne weather forecast online, and read my full guide to spring in Melbourne.